huntdatacenter/docs/docs/about/tingweeks.md

 category: HUNT Cloud
 permalink: /about/tingweeks
 sidebarDepth: 1
-description: This page list information and questions about the Ting weeks.
+description: This page list information and questions about our ting weeks.
 ---

 # Ting weeks